 Setting up a respite care service schedule should never make you feel guilty.
 This schedule will actually make a better family caregiver in the long-term.
 Even if it’s just an extended lunch visit with a friend, that break from in-home care will give you the energy you need to be the best caregiver possible.
 Even if you’re the best multi-tasker in the world, no one can truly do it all.

 Unfortunately, many caregivers don’t even realize that respite care is an option.
 They push themselves to the point of actual illness before someone tells them that they can get help.
 As a primary caregiver, you know very well that your loved one depends on you.
 But they can’t depend on someone who isn’t caring for themselves as well.

 A 2005 study released by The Commonwealth Fund showed that about 16 million adults of working age spend time caring for another family member.
 Nine million of those adults have developed health issues of their own.
-It is obvious that caregivers pay the price to take care of their loved ones, but respite care providers can help to reduce the overall burden.
+It is obvious that caregivers pay the price to take care of their loved ones.
+Respite care providers can help reduce the overall burden.